OpenScanEu/OpenScan/README.md

 ### NodeRed

 NodeRed offers a great browser interface in order to control the steppers, cameras and accessories.
-After the setup you can access the frontend in your browser by typing: `openscanpi:1880/ui` The backend can be reached via `openscanpi:1880`
 For more details see: https://nodered.org/docs/getting-started/raspberrypi

 Install NodeRed: